RomGai/RomGai.github.io/_pages/about.md

   - /about.html
 ---

-I am a M.Sc. student from School of Electrical and Electronic Engineering, [Nanyang Technological University](https://www.ntu.edu.sg/), supervised by [Prof. Bihan Wen](https://personal.ntu.edu.sg/bihan.wen/) and working closely with [Yufei Wang](https://wyf0912.github.io/).
+I am a postgraduate student from School of Electrical and Electronic Engineering, [Nanyang Technological University](https://www.ntu.edu.sg/), supervised by [Prof. Bihan Wen](https://personal.ntu.edu.sg/bihan.wen/) and working closely with [Yufei Wang](https://wyf0912.github.io/).
 I am also a remote Research Assistant of the AI Thrust at [The Hong Kong University of Science and Technology (Guangzhou)](https://hkust-gz.edu.cn/), supervised by [Prof. Wang Hao](https://wanghao.tech/).
 Before that, I received my B.Eng. at School of Instrument Science and Engineering, [Southeast University](https://www.seu.edu.cn/english/main.htm).

 My primary research interests lie in generative AI,such as diffusion models, GANs, LLM/LVM-based agents, as well as their development and applications in various vision and language tasks.